samidalouche/gisgraphy-mirror/gisgraphy/data/dump/readme.txt

 Here are the dumps !
-If you are not interested in all the countries, or in only Openstreetmap dataset, it will takes less times to inject the data via Gisgraphy importers
+If you are not interested in all the countries, or, only Openstreetmap dataset, it will takes less times to inject the data via Gisgraphy importers

 The SolR dump must be extract in the solr/data/ directory